-Frost published the definitive version of ‘Design’ in 1936 in A Further Range.
-This piece is one of Frost’s more contentious.
-It was written as a response to the traditional depiction of God as a benevolent, all-powerful being who created humankind in his own, good, image.
-Frost rethought this concept of “design” and produced the poem in order to present what he saw as another side of the equation.
+Frost published the definitive version of this poem in 1936 in A Further Range.
+In ‘Design,’ Frost rethought the concept of “design” and produced the poem in order to present what he saw as another side of the equation.
 That of a malevolent, all-powerful being might be responsible for the combination of ingredients.
-The poem speaks on themes of religion, life and death.
+The poem speaks on themes of religion, life, and death.

 Explore 'Design' by Robert Frost

 The poem begins with the speaker discussing a spider and moth he found on the top of a flower.
 They came together there, as if kindred spirits, in order for the spider to eat the moth.
 He wonders over this convergence and equates it to a witch’s brew.
 There are a few light-hearted lines in which the speaker plays with potion-related imagery.
 He then transitions in the sestet to discuss design, creation, more broadly, God.

 ‘Design’ by Robert Frost is a fourteen-line sonnet that is separated into two stanzas.
 The first is an octet, meaning it contains eight lines (usually further divided into quatrains, sets of four lines).
 The second stanza is a sestet or set of six lines.
 Depending on the structure of the sonnet, Shakespearean or Petrarchan, the divisions can become more intricate.
 In the case of ‘Design’ Frost has followed the Petrarchan rhyme scheme.
 It follows a pattern of ABBAABBA ACAACC.